Giuseppe Borsato

 Giuseppe Borsato (14 February 1771 in Venice – 15 October 1849 in Venice) was an Italian painter, primarily of vedute.
 Known for his work as the architect, decorator, and painter to the French Imperial Court in Venice.

 Life and works

-From 1791 to 1792, he studied with Agostino Mengozzi-Colonna at the Accademia di Belle Arti.
+Born in Venice in 1770, his father was an ornamental painter.
+From 1791 to 1792, Borsato studied perspective with Agostino Mengozzi Colonna at the Accademia di Belle Arti.